jwplayer/jwplatform-docs/docs/building_your_site/widgets/feeds_widgets.md

 #Recommended Feeds Widgets

-Data Driven Recommendations from JW Platform allow video-focused developers to leverage audience behavior and content traits to drive deeper audience engagement and increase content monetization (all while helping to automate video publishing workflow and curation).
+Data-Driven Recommendations from JW Platform leverage audience behavior and content traits to drive deeper audience engagement and increase content monetization.

-Every video producer should activate the in-player related video overlay; however research shows that well positioned page widgets (i.e. outside of players where viewers can see them while watching video) will likely provide even more viewer engagement than in-player recommendations alone.

-To help drive out-of-player viewer engagement, we have designed several page widgets which can consume and display data-driven feeds served from JW Platform.
+Research shows that well positioned page widgets that viewers can see and interact with while watching video are likely to drive even more viewer engagement than in-player recommendations alone.
+To promote out-of-player viewer engagement, we have designed several page widgets which consume and display data-driven feeds served from JW Platform.
 The code examples below can be implemented directly and skinned with our [CSS Reference](/building_your_site/widgets/feeds_widget_css_reference.md) or serve as a starting part for more advanced implementations.

 For more information about building and managing data-driven feeds please see our [Platform API Reference](//developer.jwplayer.com/jw-platform/reference/v1/urls/feeds.html) and [customer support article](//support.jwplayer.com/customer/en/portal/articles/2383600-building-managing-data-driven-feeds).